 The off-leash section of Brunswick Heads Beach is well signposted.
 Its starts just south of the Surf Club and extends for 400m south to the boundary of Tyagarah Nature Reserve.
-Parking is easy and there’s a dispenser with plastic-free, compostable poop bags next to the walkway leading to the beach.
+Parking is easy and there was a dispenser with plastic-free, compostable poop bags next to the walkway leading to the beach when I visited.

 2. Belongil Beach, Byron Bay

 Located just west of the Main Beach in Byron Bay, it’s a popular spot with backpackers – make sure you avoid any picnics taking place on the beach!
-The off-leash section starts just west of the Main Beach car park and extends west to Manfred Street in Belongil.
-Nearby is the dog-friendly Treehouse Cafe – perfect for lunch, dinner or just a drink.
+The off-leash section starts a little way west of the Main Beach car park and extends west to Manfred Street in Belongil.
+Nearby is the dog-friendly Treehouse on Belongil Cafe – perfect for lunch, dinner or just a drink.

 For more dog-friendly ideas for Byron Bay, check out my Byron Bay guide

 While not many centrally located beaches in the cities and towns up and down the NSW coastline permit dogs onto the sand, that’s not the case in Coffs Harbour.
 One of the closest beaches to the town centre, North Wall Beach, is 24/7 off-leash.

 The beach is located just north of the break wall, near the marina and historic jetty.
 There’s plenty of parking right next to the beach, as well as a large grassy reserve (just keep dogs on a leash).
 On Google Maps, search for the beach marked “Park Beach South Dog Beach”.